theCyberTech/theCyberTech/README.md

 # 👋 Hi there, I'm Matt

 ## 🛡️ About Me
 I'm a passionate Cyber Security professional with a strong drive for continuous learning and evolution.
-I specialize in enhancing cybersecurity practices using modern approaches, with a focus on AI, AI Agentsm, Infrastructure Security, SIEM, XDR, and Automation.
+I specialize in enhancing cybersecurity practices using modern approaches, with a focus on AI, AI Agents, Infrastructure Security, SIEM, XDR, and Automation.

 ## 🏅 Certifications
 - CISSP (Certified Information Systems Security Professional)